socfortress/CoPilot/backend/app/integrations/markdown/crowdstrike.md

 Before using the Falcon SIEM Connector, you’ll want to first define the API client and set its scope.
 Refer to this guide (https://www.crowdstrike.com/blog/tech-center/get-access-falcon-apis/) to getting access to the CrowdStrike API for setting up a new API client key.
 For the new API client, make sure the scope includes read access for Event streams.

+### IMPORTANT: If you are in the Government cloud of Crowdstrike, you must open a support ticket with Crowdstrike so they can enable the Falcon SIEM Connector on their end.

 ![Crowdstrike API Settings](/images/crowdstrike/crowdstrike_api_settings.png)

 <!-- Running the Crowdstrike-Connector Container -->